Runi-VN/3rdsemester/Week35/27-tuesday/tuesday-exercises.md

 -   What’s special about this ip-address: 127.0.0.1?

 Also known as Localhost (thanks to DNS(?)), this IP is a private IP running on the host.
-Localhost bypasses any network interface hardware and is run using the Loopback interface.
-Essentially it can be run locally without access to the remote network.
+Localhost bypasses any network interface hardware (NIC) and is run using the Loopback interface.
+This means that a request goes through the layer, but once it reaches the NIC it is looped back to the host.
+Essentially it will be run locally without access to the remote network.
 We use localhost for (local) testing purposes before implementing a service on the (remote) web.

 -   What kind of service would you expect to find on a server using these ports: 22, 23, 25, 53, 80, 443?